TheS1lentArr0w/TheS1lentArr0w/README.md

 My name is Paulo (AKA: TheS1lentArr0w) and I am fully committed to developing my Software Engineer career.

-I'm currently working as an IT Support Technician.
+I'm currently working as a Support Analyst.

 I am a graduate with an MEng (Hons) in Chemical Engineering from the University of Manchester.